1840 Second Street

 Bike Paths: A designated bike path begins at the north City limits, follows along Highway 30, and extends to the River and back to Fourth Street where it then goes through a scenic, wooded area to the City of St. Helens (Rutherford Road Parkway).
 It passes Dalton Lake, which is located between Rutherford Road Parkway and the Columbia River.

 Fire and Police Protection: The Columbia River Fire and Rescue offers fire protection to the City and has a substation located along Highway 30 near "G" Street.
 A Forestry Department office is located in the City near the intersection of Highway 30 and "E" Street.
-The City's Police Department is staffed by the Police Chief, Police Sergeants, Police Officers and Reserve Police Officers.
-The present paid staffing level is 2.55 full-time equivalents.
+The City's Police Department is staffed by an Operations Sergeant, Police Sergeant, Police Officers and Reserve Police Officers.
 In addition, the City is served by the Columbia County Sheriff’s Department and the Oregon State Police.

 Medical Facilities: Doctors’ offices are in nearby St. Helens, two miles away.